Bright Spots & Landmines – First Look!

 The hardest chapter to write: my story

 My upcoming book, Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me, will be published later this spring at diaTribe.org/brightspots.
-Sign up here to get a free digital copy pre-launch!
-We are trying to bring this actionable book to as many people as possible, so digital copies will be free, and we’ll sell printed versions at the lowest possible price.
+We are trying to bring this actionable book to as many people as possible, so digital copies will be free, and we’ll sell printed copies at the lowest possible price on Amazon.

 About 50 people have read various drafts of Bright Spots & Landmines, totaling well over 500 years of combined diabetes “reviewer” experience.
 Some have dealt with diabetes for only six months; others have had diabetes for over 50 years.